SitnicV/Windows-Apps/README.md

 ### System Utilities and Optimization:

 - [Geek Uninstaller](https://geekuninstaller.com/) : Performs deep and fast scanning and removes all leftovers.
 Keep your PC clean!
+- [Bulk Crap Uninstaller](https://www.bcuninstaller.com/) : Remove large amounts of unwanted applications quickly.
+- [Disk Drill](https://www.cleverfiles.com) : Recover deleted, lost, or damaged data, personal or business documents, music, photos, videos, and other files from internal, external and virtual hard drives, memory cards, iPhones, iPads, Android devices, RAID arrays, and other data sources.
+- [Psiphon](https://psiphon.ca/) : Psiphon is circumvention software for Windows and Mobile platforms that provides uncensored access to Internet content
+- [Portals](https://portals-app.com/) : A simple, lightweight windows desktop organizer software to help with desktop organization.
+Create folder portals to display the contents of folders.
 - [XTR-Toolbox](https://github.com/Zeeex/XTR-Toolbox) : Versatile tool to optimize Windows.
 - [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) : See what programs are configured to startup automatically when your system boots and you login.
 - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) : CPU-Z on x86 is a freeware that gathers information on some of the main devices of your system : Processor name and number, codename, process, package, cache levels.